vidrovr-dev/sdk-python/README.md

-# sdk-python
+# Vidrovr SDK
-Python based SDK for the platform
+SDK to enable Video Robotic Process Automation for the Vidrovr platform